EyeSeeTea/home-page-app/README.md

 See our [wiki](https://github.com/EyeSeeTea/home-page-app/wiki/Home)

-For more links, see the [User-Extended App website](https://eyeseetea.github.io/user-extended-app-blessed/)
+For more links, see the [HomePage App website](https://eyeseetea.github.io/home-page-app)

 ## Feedback